localvoid/ivi/INTERNALS.md

 Because internal datastructure is semi-private, we need to create factory functions for all HTML and SVG elements and expose them as a public API, this way we can easily substitute this factory functions and get specialized implementation for client and server platforms.

-## Global Variables

-`__IVI_DEV__` is used for development builds.

-`__IVI_BROWSER__` is used for client-side builds.

-It is probably will be changed in the future, when google closure compiler adds support for defining variables in es6 modules, we will try to match their conventions.

 ## Development Environment